ray-project/ray/doc/source/rllib/rllib-offline.rst

                 rewards=eps_rewards,
                 # Set the starting timestep to zero.
                 t_started=0,
-                # You do not want to have a lookback buffer.
+                # You don't want to have a lookback buffer.
                 len_lookback_buffer=0,
                 terminated=row["terminateds"],
                 truncated=row["truncateds"],